intershop/intershop-pwa/docs/concepts/hybrid-approach.md

 Furthermore the synchronization of the `apiToken` cookie must be switched on, so that users and baskets are synchronized between PWA and ICM.
 See [Concept - Integration of Progressive Web App and inSPIRED Storefront](https://support.intershop.com/kb/index.php/Display/2928F6).

-If you also want to support the correct handling for links generated in E-Mails, the property `intershop.WebServerSecureURL` must point to the nginx.
+If you also want to support the correct handling for links generated in E-Mails, the property `intershop.WebServerSecureURL` must point to nginx.

 _\$SERVER/share/system/config/cluster/appserver.properties_: